Nick-Kevin/Bioinformatics-in-Python/README.md

 The Levenshtein distance allows deletion, insertion and substitution.
 The Hamming distance allows only substitution, hence, it only applies to strings of the same length.
 #### overview
 <img src="overviews/levenshtein-distance.gif" alt="overview">

+### _Nearest Neighbor Networks (NNN)_
+Nearest Neighbor Networks (NNN), a graph-based algorithm to generate clusters of genes with similar expression profiles.
+This method produces clusters based on overlapping cliques within an interaction network generated from mutual nearest neighborhoods.
+This focus on nearest neighbors rather than on absolute distance measures allows us to capture clusters with high connectivity even when they are spatially separated, and requiring mutual nearest neighbors allows genes with no sufficiently similar partners to remain unclustered.
+It uses the levenshtein distance to calculate distances between each ADN sequence and classe and classify each ADN sequence.
+#### overview